-Students residing in Tenth Street Student Housing are required to pay a \$400 damage deposit immediately upon acceptance of their offer of housing.
-The damage deposits are refundable six to eight weeks after departure provided no charges; damage, cleaning or fines have been assessed against your account.
+Students residing in Kekuli House and Tenth Street Housings are required to pay \$400 prior to arrival.
+Damage deposits are refundable six to eight weeks after departure provided no charges (damage, cleaning or fines) have been assessed against your account.